 Preparation (Study) Resources

-- Candidates whose applications are approved will be mailed a Falling & Bucking exam booklet
+- Candidates whose applications are approved will be emailed a Falling & Bucking exam booklet

 - Learning resources from CAT or CAU

 - WorkSafeBC BC Faller Training Standard Part 1